FabienCoutant/SparkUp/docs/TESTS_EXPLANATIONS.md

     function addReward(Rewards memory newRewardData) external;
 ```

-:five: We write the minimum of code to make it work
+:five: We write the minimum amount of code to make it work

 ```
     /**